asahlcurtis/tuxy/README.md

 To build you need fltk and g++.
 You can type g++ tuxy.cpp -o tuxy -lfltk -lfltk_images -lX11 -lXext -lpthread -lm or type make in the terminal.

+If you want to contact me, email me at asahlcurtis@gmail.com

 you can download the dependencies with your package manager

 Fedora: